google/googleapis.dart/README.md

-# Google APIs Client Libraries with Dart
+# Google API Client Libraries with Dart

 Google provides a large set of APIs that your applications can use to interact with Google products such as Google Drive, Gmail,